 They can also be made from glass and even metals like cast iron, steel or aluminium, however ceramic baking cups can go straight from the oven to your dining table.

-Bake for about 15-20 minutes or until nicely browned.
+Bake for about 15-20 minutes to 180 C or until nicely browned.

 Allow them to cool at room temperature for at least 5 minutes and then serve.